 According to Wikipedia, social proof “…is a psychological phenomenon where people assume the actions of others in an attempt to reflect correct behavior for a given situation.”

-In a study published in the Wall Street Journal, researchers tested whether social proof was a more powerful driver of human behaviour than saving money or saving the environment.
+In a study published in the Wall Street Journal, researchers tested whether social proof was a more powerful driver of human behavior than saving money or saving the environment.
 They used 4 different messages to try and convince people to use fans instead of air conditioning:

 - Message 1 – Informed the customer that they could be saving $54/month on their utility bill.